Luming-L/ProjectNew/Results/MotifFind/SelectPRDM9BoundPeaks.md

 a set of PRDM9-bound peaks for each sample
 # Select PRDM9-bound peaks for 23 cancerTypes
 ## Input
+PRDM9 motif occurrences in each cancer type (23, the output of fimo_batch.sh) Peak calls in each cancer type (404, the output of peakRefine.py)

 ## Process
 ## Output
 ```bash